Long persistence of localization in a disordered anharmonic chain beyond the atomic limit

-This picture is also supported by a few numerical studies \cite{oganesyan_pal_huse_2009,kumar_transport_2020}, as well as theoretical works, and this support is \emph{not} restricted to the atomic limit, see e.g.\@ \cite{basko2011weak,fishman2009perturbation,fishman2012nonlinear}.
-On the other hand, most numerical works are not cast in the atomic limit, and they reach a different conclusion, as we describe now.

-\subsection{Numerics on spreading wavepackets}
+\subsection{Numerics on Spreading Wavepackets}

-Many numerical papers deal with the spreading of an initially localized wave packet, and keep both $\eta$ and $\gamma$ as positive, fixed, parameters.
+Many numerical papers deal with an infinite system with a finite amount of energy: They analyze the spreading of an initially localized wave packet, and keep both $\eta$ and $\gamma$ as positive, fixed, parameters.
 The question then is how fast the wavepacket spreads.
 One can make this quantitative in many ways, but one could for example just define the width $w$ of a wavepacket as\footnote{A wiser choice is to replace $q_x^2$ by the local energy, but in practice the given expression will yield the same behaviour}

 and ask how it evolves with time.
 The numerical answer seems to be unambiguous: one finds